floxcristian/floxcristian/README.md

-# Cristian Flores
+# Hi Fellow Devs 👋
-Hi, I'm Cristian (he/his)—a senior computer science enginner at ANY working on [Sponsors](https://github.com/sponsors) to support open source sustainability.
+Hi, I'm Cristian.
+A computer science enginner at ANY working on [Sponsors](https://github.com/sponsors) to support open source sustainability.
 Previously worked on the Community & Safety team to help communities grow welcoming and productive spaces.
 I live in Arica, CH. 🙌 I'm a huge nerd/geek. 💕

 ## My values
 💖 Safety and trust<br>